kauri-io/Content/solidity-vyper-updates/Vyper Online Compiler - Your first smart contract.md

 log.BountyIssued(bIndex, msg.sender, msg.value, _data)
 ```

-Next, we log the event `BountyIssued` for the user to subscribe to.
+Finally, we log the event `BountyIssued` for the user to subscribe to.

 ### Try it yourself